Fix version mismatch errors

 git commit -m "Backup before version upgrade"

-Verify after updatesβ
+Verify after updates

-After aligning versions, confirm everything works:
+After aligning component versions, test your setup to confirm everything works correctly:

 # Test compilation